- 7 Best Tips on How to Save Money for a House

 7 Best Tips on How to Save Money for a House

 If saving money for a house was easy, everybody in the United States would have a house.
-But it isn’t easy, especially since the housing market continues soaring past record heights.
+But it isn’t easy, especially since the housing market continues soaring to record heights.
+It’s right up there with trimming that extra weight you’ve been talking about for the past few New Year resolutions.
+But once you figure out how to save money for a house and that the best ways come in smaller chunks, it gets easier.

 1. Make Yourself Saving Notes